ademola-raimi/potato-orm/README.md

         print_r($user->getById());

  - **Update a record in the table.
-For example update the name of the   tenth record in the users table:**
+For example, update the name of the tenth record in the users table:**

         $user       = User::findById(10);